charlie4fun/gfk.github.io/documentation/releasing/index.md

----
-title: Releasing a new open source project
+# Releasing a new open source project
-author: OST
-date: 2018-06-14
-index: 1
-banner:
-  image: coding.jpg
-category: Releasing
----

 #### This is the process for how GfK employees release a new open source project on the GfK Github organisation.
-The process is simple and the open source team is ready to help you every step of the way.
+The process is simple and the Open Source CoP is ready to help you every step of the way.

 ---

 ## Overview

-Releasing a new open source project is a simple and fast process when you are already following Zalandos rules of play:
+Releasing a new open source project is a simple and fast process when you are aligned with following rules of play:

-* [Get Sign-off](#get-sign-off): Ensure you have organizational buy-in from your lead and that your project is possible to open source
+* [Get Sign-off](#get-sign-off): Ensure you have organizational buy-in from your lead and that your project is possible to open source.
-* [Be Compliant](#be-compliant): Ensure your project is compliant with rules of play and open source best practices
+* [Be Compliant](#be-compliant): Ensure your project is compliant with rules of play and open source best practices.
-* [Prepare your repository](#prepare-your-repository): Clean up and refactor your code to work outside the Zalando environment.
+* [Prepare your repository](#prepare-your-repository): Clean up and refactor your code to work outside the GfK environment.
-* [Get Reviewed](#get-reviewed): The Zalando open source review group is responsible for reviewing your project
+* [Get Reviewed](#get-reviewed): The Open Source CoP is responsible for reviewing your project.

 <br>